Fight Fake American Heart Association Robocalls & Don't Get Scammed!

 To stop unwanted calls, you can use Verizon’s Call Filter app.
 It shows scam calls, and both Android and iOS users can install it.
 Call Filter Plus will cost you $2.99 a month, and provide additional services, such as a personal blocklist or a spam risk meter.

-Here’s how you can differentiate between legal and illegal robocalls.
+Here’s how you can differentiate between illegal robocalls.

 Illegal Robocalls